 When trying to tackle legacy software, developers have two main choices: they can either refactor or rewrite the code.
 In this article, we’re going to describe the main differences between these approaches.
-This comparison will help you decide which one is the best option for your legacy system.
+This comparison will help you decide which one is the best option for your legacy system modernisation.

 What is software refactoring

 First and foremost, refactoring is not equal to rewriting.
-Software refactoring improves the structure without changing the external behavior of the system.
+Software refactoring improves the structure without changing the external behaviour of the system.

 The refactoring process usually consists of small steps.
 After every completed stage, you’re left with a functioning system.
 If you can’t stop using the software, refactoring is an easier way to improve the quality of code.